zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ## Test Sending Traces

-OpenTelemetry collector binary should be able to forward all types of telemetry data recevied: traces, metrics, and logs, to SigNoz OTLP endpoint via gRPC.
+OpenTelemetry collector binary should be able to forward all types of telemetry data received: traces, metrics, and logs, to SigNoz OTLP endpoint via gRPC.

 Let's send sample traces to the `otelcol` using `telemetrygen`.